AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 ### Uploading QC

 #### Preferred workflow

 **Metadata**

-If you are building `QCEvaluation` and `QCMetric` objects prior to raw data upload or in a capsule alongside your processing or analysis, your workflow is:
+If you are building `QCEvaluation` and `QCMetric` objects prior to raw data upload or in a capsule that will generate a new derived data asset, your workflow is:

 ```
-from aind_data_schema.core.quality_control import QualityControl
+from aind_data_schema.core.quality_control import QualityControl, QCEvaluation, ...

 # Build your QCEvaluations and metrics
 evaluations = [QCEvaluation(), ...]